-This bold design move was generally welcome by players and Maze Masters.
+This bold design move also had various unexpected and interesting consequences (such as the variable prime requisites of Priests) and was generally welcome by players and Maze Masters.
 It was also the reason why Olivier Legrand was once heard laughing maniacally in his LGS office : " Ah ah !
 I did it !
 I finally cut the Gordian knot ! " - typical case of game designer's hubris, if you ask me.